Community Building in Online and Hybrid (HyFlex) Courses

-What is community building and why is it important in online and hybrid (HyFlex) classes?
-How do I build community in my online and hybrid courses?
+What is community building and why is it important?
+How do I build community in my class?
 This research-informed guide addresses these questions with a particular focus on synchronous community building strategies.
-At the same time, however, many of the community building strategies presented in this guide can also be adapted to the asynchronous modality.
+At the same time, many of the community building strategies presented in this guide can also be adapted to the asynchronous modality.
 Considerations for asynchronous engagement are outlined at the end of the guide.

 The CTL is here to consult with instructors on further exploring community building strategies.
 To schedule your one-on-one consultation, please contact the Faculty Programs and Services team at CTLfaculty@columbia.edu.